jaydenlo08/dictionary/README.md

 ### An online dictionary reader for StarDict format

 ## Why?
 In my school, learning Latin is compulsory for Year 9, which I am currently in, and I also take Ancient Greek.
 I couldn't find any good online dictionaries that is helpful for me, and the good ones (and also ancient ones) are only available in StarDict format.
-My school (stupidly) blocks app installation on their laptops, so I cannot use GoldenDictm, and started making my own web version of it when I was really bored. (bording school can be boring)
+My school (stupidly) blocks app installation on their laptops, so I cannot use GoldenDictm, and started making my own web version of it when I was really bored. (bording school can be boring).

 ## How to use?
 If you already have some StarDict files (.dict.dz, .idx, .ifo, .syn), just simply open index.html with a web browser and upload the files.